 - In The Question, Vic Sage used to drive a beat-up VW Bug.
 With a Porsche engine.
 It would effortlessly outrun police cars.
 It is worth noting that Ferdinand Porsche himself was the founding engineer of VW - combinations of parts from both companies are frequent in Real Life.

 - In Iron Man Noir, Pepper is surprised to find that the infamous Captain Namor's legendary ship, the Lady Dorma, is a real beater.
 Stark assures her it's got more kick than you'd think.
 As it turns out, the rust-bucket is actually a cover for the real Lady Dorma, a small submarine stored in the cargo hold.

 - The Count of Champignac's dilapidated 1934 Duesenberg runs on mushrooms and can outrun anything on the road.

-- In Paperinik stories, Paperinik's car: it's the same Alleged Car he uses as Donald Duck, only Gyro tricked her out, and now it not only works but is faster, tougher, has multiple gadgets, can change licence plate by pressing a button and colour by pointing the right item to it, and fly.
+- In Paperinik stories, Paperinik's car: it's the same Alleged Car he uses as Donald Duck, only Gyro tricked her out, and now it not only works but is faster, tougher, has multiple gadgets, can change licence plates by pressing a button and colour by pointing the right item to it, and fly.

 - Robin: The first Redbird looked like an old boxy poorly maintained beater until a button was pushed on the dash and it shifted panels and glass around to resemble an angular sports car, and in both modes it was bulletproof and plenty fast with great handling and many of the same gadgets as the Batmobile.
-The second one looks like a commercially available sports car in "civilian" mode, and strongly resembles a Porsche.
+The second one looks like a commercially available sports car in "civilian" mode and strongly resembles a Porsche.

 - The Legend of Wonder Woman (2016): Tilly thinks the experimental modified B-17 looks "junky" and isn't exactly wrong.
 It works better than fine though and has an added unexpected stealth upgrade that turns it invisible.